Gerber Paul Model 2P Knife

 Paul Poehlmann hand made something like 150 large folders of this design before striking a deal with Pete Gerber to produce Paul (a Poehlmann registered trademark) knives in Portland, Oregon.
 This was the famous Gerber Paul Model 2P, a smaller Axial Locking Mechanism Paul knife Poehlmann designed for Gerber Legendary Blades.
-A single tiny Allan head screw (not shown in the patent diagram) was provided on Gerber Paul 2P knives to adjust the mechanism's tension.
 Gerber Paul 2P knives were available in plain stainless steel (the version reviewed here), with micarta scales (2PM) and with wood scales (2PW).

 The exceptionally tight tolerances required made mass production difficult.
 Paul Poehlmann collaborated with Pete Gerber and his team to the extent that he personally supervised the production of Gerber Paul 2P knives.
 Gerber introduced the Paul knife in 1977 and sold about 77,000 before they were discontinued in 1986, the year before the Company was acquired by Fiskars.

 Prices for used Paul knives soared and Gerber decided to capitalize on this by reintroducing the Paul knife in 1996.
-These Series II, Model 2 Paul knives were marketed and distributed by Gerber, but the actual production was outsourced to a California manufacturer.
+These Series II, Model 2 Paul knives were marketed and distributed by Gerber, but the production was outsourced to a California manufacturer.
+I have read that these blades were fabricated from 425 stainless steel.
 Only a year later, the Series II knives were discontinued due to escalating production costs.
 About 23,000 Series II Paul knives had been built.